'A hero in the skies:' Baltimore nurse saves man's life during mid-flight emergency

 BALTIMORE - A local nurse and her boyfriend engaged in a heroic act mid-flight on their way back home to Baltimore from a vacation in the Bahamas.

-While in the air on southwest flight 553 - GBMC Acute Care nurse Emily Raines and her boyfriend heard a call from a flight attendant for anyone with medical experience on the plane - as a fellow flyer was having a medical emergency.
+Emily Raines, an acute care nurse at Greater Baltimore Medical Center, was on Southwest flight 553 when she and her boyfriend heard a call from a flight attendant for anyone with medical experience on the plane - as a fellow flyer was having a medical emergency.

 "On our way up there I was trying to pregame like hey if we have to do compressions, I need you to do compressions.
 I'll take care of everything else," Raines described the tense moments during the emergency.